cheng81/Android-Bluetooth-Simulator/README.md

  - download everything in this repository
  - compile and install into at least 2 android emulators the *android-bt-simulator* application
   - a precompiled version of the application is provided in the *dist* directory
-  - there are 3 source dicrectories, `src`, `src-sysactivities` and `src-testapp`.
+  - there are 3 source directories, `src`, `src-sysactivities` and `src-testapp`.
 The application need all of them, but for the library jar you just need to compile the main one (`src`).
 The jar library is provided as convenience in the `dist-shared` directory
  - compile the *btsim-server* and run it.
   - there is an already precompiled jar in *dist*, execute `java -jar btsimserver.jar --help` to see some options (if you don't have the `adb` command in your path, you will need to set the `adb.path` variable)